The U.S. is a nation built by immigrants, and people from other countries continue to make invaluable contributions to American society.

 Not all celebrity immigrants are entertainers.
 In fact, Elon Musk is a celebrity entrepreneur.
 The son of a South African father and a Canadian mother, Musk left South Africa as a child to escape apartheid policies, ending up at the University of Pennsylvania.

-Since then, crucial roles in endeavors such as PayPal, SpaceX and Tesla Motors have contributed to Musk’s self-made success and his staggering net worth of $22 billion.
+Since then, crucial roles in endeavors such as PayPal, SpaceX and Tesla Motors have contributed to Musk’s self-made success and his staggering net worth of over $70 billion.

 Born to an international basketball player and a Dutch model, Bruges-born baller Tony Parker is no stranger to success.
 It’s kind of a family tradition.

-And Parker wears that tradition well, pocketing a little under $100 million in salary when he played for the San Antonio Spurs, plus millions from endorsement deals and earnings from his French-language hip-hop record.
+And Parker wears that tradition well, pocketing a little under $100 million in salary from the San Antonio Spurs, plus millions from endorsement deals and earnings from his French-language hip-hop record.
 Fortunately, he’s not greedy with his money.
-The retired athlete donated 20 tickets for each home game to underprivileged kids.
+The athlete donates 20 tickets for each home game to underprivileged kids.
 He has a net worth of $75 million.

 Natalie Hershlag was born in Jerusalem to an American mother and an Israeli father in 1981, and she moved to the U.S. in 1984.
 By the time she starred in 1994’s “The Professional” — her breakout role — the actress was going by a name you probably know a little better — Natalie Portman.

 Work hasn’t stopped for Portman, either.
-From “Star Wars” to “Jackie,” Portman’s films have netted close to $3 billion worldwide, and she sits on a net worth of $60 million (helped out by her position as Dior’s spokeswoman).
+From “Star Wars” to “Jackie,” Portman’s films have netted more than $2 billion worldwide, and she sits on a net worth of $60 million (helped out by her position as Dior’s spokeswoman).
 And it’s all because the Hershlag family made a bold move back in 1984.

 Rihanna — born Robyn Rihanna Fenty to a Barbadian father and Guyanese mother in Saint Michael Parish, Barbados — has been pretty busy since arriving in America.
-With 21 top-five singles, she tied Elvis Presley’s chart record and put a cool $70 million in the bank per year.
-Her net worth is $400 million.
+With 21 top-five singles, she tied Elvis Presley’s chart record and put a cool $75 million in the bank last year.
+Her net worth is $245 million.

 RiRi still has time to engage in Instagram debates with Azealia Banks on immigration, though.
-She also slammed Trump’s immigration ban on Twitter and even protested in front of Trump Tower.
+She also slammed Trump’s immigration ban on Twitter to the tune of 179,000 retweets and even protested in front of Trump Tower.

 In his early 20s, Arnold Schwarzenegger left Thal, Austria, to pursue bodybuilding in America and on the world stage.
 When he came to the States at age 21, he already had $27,000 worth of savings from competition wins — that’s about $182,000 in today’s money.
 Smart property investments, competition wins, endorsements, mega-blockbuster paychecks, backend deals on movies and a run as governor of California all helped build his wealth, which now totals $400 million.